RisksBy Mayo Clinic Staff

-Less than 1 percent of women who use Mirena will get pregnant in the first year of typical use.
+Less than 1 percent of women who use Mirena will get pregnant in a year of typical use.
 If you do conceive while using Mirena, you're at higher risk of an ectopic pregnancy — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
 However, because Mirena prevents most pregnancies, women who use it are at lower risk of having an ectopic pregnancy than are other sexually active women who are not using contraception.

 Mirena doesn't offer protection from sexually transmitted infections (STIs).